 In January, Michael attempted suicide after peers bullied him for liking the television show “My Little Pony.”
 Even though the show has gained a huge male audience – called Bronies – and has even inspired a film documentary about the phenomenon, Michael was tormented for being a fan.
 Although he survived the suicide attempt, Michael suffered severe brain damage and remains hospitalized.
 If he lives, his family will face ongoing medical expenses and unimaginable sorrow.
-Please join Charles Ullman and Associates and consider donating to a fund dedicated to Michael’s recovery.
+Please join Charles R. Ullman & Associates and consider donating to a fund dedicated to Michael’s recovery.

 Parents Don’t Always Know